einaraz/SharpWaveRipple/README.md

 # Demo

 Sample data can be found in the folder InputData.
 The folder contains four MATLAB files containing recordings from mouse hippocampus.
-To run sample data, the user must first download the entire package.
-Open and run the main script SWRdetect.py in any python interface, such as Spyder, or call the application in the command lines as
+To analyze sample data, the user must first download the entire package.
+Next, the user must open and run the main script SWRdetect.py in any python interface, such as Spyder, or call the application in the command lines as
 ```
 python3 SWRdetect.py
 ```